 There are two food-related items that are important to me when I’m traveling with my children.
 One is that they always have some exposure to local traditions and food.
 The other is that they get some experience eating at restaurants that do not have a children’s menu and where they cannot color on the tablecloth.
-That is to say, I like us to have at least one reasonably fancy meal out.
+Or where the tablecloth isn’t a wipe clean tablecloth infact, where there’s not a hint of plastic on it at all – we have enough of those at home!
+What I mean to say is that I like us to have at least one reasonably fancy meal out.
 We accomplished this with Tommy in Paris at Le Train Bleu.
 Eating in London I decided that our best bet for an authentic and upscale dining experience was afternoon tea.
 And although I scouted some different locations where we could do so, in my mind I never strayed too far from Fortnum & Mason, arguably the most traditional place in London to have this most British of meals.

 Fortnum & Mason is an elegant and old-fashioned department store near Piccadilly Circus that is justifiably famous for its food halls where you can purchase everything from live crabs to candy potted shrimp.
 The store actually houses five different restaurants.
 You can have tea at any of them, but the truly formal tea is served at St. James’s on the fourth floor.
 The atmosphere starts as you ride the small, creaky, paneled and mirrored elevator, which opens right into the dining room.
 They’ve redecorated since the last time I was there in 2003.
 It’s still in shades of peach and gold, but one relaxing change is the introduction of sofas to sit on as you dine – a very nice addition if you’ve spent the entire day on your feet as we had at the Tower of London and then Saint Paul’s Cathedral.